OCTober 1-3, 2021

 Nestled at the base of Squaw Valley Alpine Meadows Ski Resort (and just minutes walk to the start line) Squaw Valley Lodge offers on-slope convenience and year-round activities, swimming, dining and shopping.
 Spacious condominium suites blend all the comforts of home with the finest of hotel amenities and services.

 Squaw Valley Lodge has given us some amazing discounts for race weekend.
-Be sure to grab your BAS discounted rate by calling (855) 549-6742.
+Be sure to book before 8-31-21 to get the discounts.
+Reserve your room by calling (866) 818-6963 or book now with code BA21.
 Single nights are available but rates get better the more nights you stay!
 Rooms are first-come-first-serve so don't sleep on it!

 THE VILLAGE AT SQUAW VALLEY